 Issue 2-2: List of problematic NS

-Problematic NS in CA/DC is analyzed by Apple.
+Softbank proposes that -50dBm/MHz can be met as a baseline and exceptional cases need to be identified.
+Problematic NS in CA/DC is analyzed by Apple as proposed below.

 Proposal 1: Consider UL RB restrictions and A-MPR for b20 if NS_43 is signalled for DC_20-n8, CA_n8-n20 and CA_8_20.